This is a post by outgoing Community Campaigner Jacob Miller.

 New solar in India is now cheaper than coal.
 Solar tariff bids are currently US$65/MWh and predicted to reach US$50MWh within three years.
 New imported coal fired power generation requires a tariff of US$90/MWh.
 As the cost of solar production declines and the technology becomes more popular it will continue to become the cheap and obvious solution for electrifying impoverished neighbourhoods in the developing world.

-The Adani Carmichael Coal Mine is a poor investment for our future, it will provide little economic benefits whilst benefiting from government handouts and be a disaster for efforts to reduce carbon emissions.
+The Adani Carmichael Coal Mine is a poor investment for our future, it will provide little economic benefits whilst benefiting from government handouts and being a disaster for efforts to reduce carbon emissions.